-In addition to introducing the concept of meaningful use, the Health Information Technology for Economic and Clinical Health (HITECH) Act made significant changes to the Health Information Portability and Accountability
+In addition to introducing the concept of meaningful use, the Health Information Technology for Economic and Clinical Health (HITECH) Act made significant changes to the Health Information Portability and Accountability Act (HIPAA) of 1996.

 The biggest change to HIPAA compliance is the significant toughening of data breach notification laws, which now not only impose larger fines and require more extensive public notifications when data is lost, but also apply to a health care provider's business associates.
 Additional updates to HIPAA compliance affect the way providers are authorized to use personal health information for marketing and communication purposes.